git-cola/git-cola/docs/git-cola.rst

 The `*VISUAL` variables are consulted before the `*EDITOR` variables so that you can configure a graphical editor independently of the editor used by the Git CLI.

-*ProTip*: Configuring your editor to `gvim -f -p` will open multiple tabs when editing files.  `gvim -f -o` uses splits.
+*Pro Tip*: Configuring your editor to `gvim -f -p` will open multiple tabs when editing files.  `gvim -f -o` uses splits.

 `git cola` is {vim, emacs, textpad, notepad++}-aware.